24 SOW DET 1 conducts first readiness exercise under AFSOC

 |0

-This work, 24 SOW DET 1 conducts first readiness exercise under AFSOC [Image 4 of 4], by A1C Hiram Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 24 SOW DET 1 conducts first readiness exercise under AFSOC, by A1C Hiram Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT